hjudgesac/joule_integration_sfsf_public/prepare_for_activation/prepare_for_activation.md

 ## 10. Validate SuccessFactors IP Restriction Management

 Some of our SuccessFactors customers have IP restrictions in place to prevent user access to SuccessFactors from outside of that IP range.
 For more information on IP Restriction Management in SuccessFactors follow this SAP Note: [2089414 - System: How to restrict access to SuccessFactors by IP address - IP Restriction Management](https://userapps.support.sap.com/sap/support/knowledge/en/2089414).
 If such IP restrictions are in place then the IPs of BTP data center where Joule will be setup must also be added to the list of whitelisted IPs.
-To see the list of BTP datacenters and the corresponding IPs, follow [Regions and API Endpoints Available for the Cloud Foundry Environment](https://help.sap.com/docs/btp/sap-business-technology-platform/regions-and-api-endpoints-available-for-cloud-foundry-environment)
+To see the list of BTP datacenters and the corresponding IPs, follow [Regions and API Endpoints Available for the Cloud Foundry Environment](https://help.sap.com/docs/btp/sap-business-technology-platform/regions-and-api-endpoints-available-for-cloud-foundry-environment)<br/>

 **WARNING**: DO NOT add the BTP IPs unless you are already restricting user access to SuccessFactors based in IPs.
-Please read the note 2089414 in detail before making any changes in the **IP Restriction Management** app in SuccessFactors.
+Please read note 2089414 in detail before making any changes in the **IP Restriction Management** app in SuccessFactors.

 ## 11. Activate Employee Central Quick Links